Skip to content

 4. Added PROGRESS.md in each service directory tracking current work status

-After transformation: the same agent could answer all key project questions on cold start, and task completion quality improved significantly (Anthropic's controlled experiment showed that a full harness enables agents to deliver runnable applications, while bare runs cannot).
+After transformation: the same agent could answer all key project questions on cold start, and task completion quality improved significantly.

 Key Takeaways

 • Knowledge not in the repo doesn't exist for the agent.
-Putting critical decisions in the repo is the most basic harness investment.
+Putting critical decisions in the repo is the most basic harness investment — draw a good map so you don't get lost.

 • Use the "cold-start test" to evaluate repo quality: can a fresh session answer five basic questions using only repo contents?